igocreate/igo/docs/models.md

 ### Associations loading

-Use `includes` to eager load the objects' associations
+The `includes()` function is used to eager load the objects' associations

 ```js
 // include one association